 Individual departments may require other indicators of potential for success.
 Applicants should check the specific program admission requirements.
 Contact the Dean's Office in the College or School for additional information.

 The College of Arts and Sciences (COAS) reviews applicants prior to the beginning of each long semester; May for Fall applicants and November for Spring applicants.
-All COAS master program applicants must submit GRE scores to be admitted, with the exception of the MPA program which will accept the GMAT in lieu of the GRE.* Spanish majors must also pass a departmentally administered examination. *Exception to the GRE requirement: applicants who have already obtained a masters or law degree from a regionally accredited institution are exempt from the GRE.
+All COAS master program applicants must submit GRE scores to be admitted, with the exception of the MS-BIOL program which does not require the GRE and the MPA program which will accept the GMAT in lieu of the GRE.* Spanish majors must also pass a departmentally administered examination. *Exception to the GRE requirement: applicants who have already obtained a masters or law degree from a regionally accredited institution are exempt from the GRE.